ivonovak/SoftRF-Naviter-Oudie/README.md

 3. You must SAVE the settings in Oudie after made changes.
 Otherwise, it does not remember the setting and even forgets it after a while ...
 4. When selecting the FLARM device, select "Other", otherwise the Oudie will "freeze" !
 5. Oudie freezes even if the COM port is set incorrectly !
+6. I still have not barographic sensor installed on OGN tracker.
+I recommend install it on OGN tracker to get correct data!